bkacjios/lua-mumble/README.md

 -- Authenticate as a user
 mumble.client:auth(String username, String password, Table tokens)

+-- Set the bots access tokens
+mumble.client:setTokens(Table tokens)

 -- Check if the client is connected
 Boolean connected = mumble.client:isConnected()

 -- Check if the client has fully synced all users and channels Boolean synced = mumble.client:isSynced()

+-- Request the registered ban list from the server
+-- When server responds, it will call the 'OnBanList' hook mumble.client:requestBanList()

+-- Request the registered user list from the server
+-- When server responds, it will call the 'OnUserList' hook mumble.client:requestUserList()

 -- Disconnect from a mumble server mumble.client:disconnect()